SDGreen/TotalTarot/README.md

 * #### Social Media link functionality:
     Once Total Tarot exists on Twitter, Facebook and Instagram these links would direct the user to these external pages (via a new tab).
 * #### Practice Reading Page:
-    With more time a new page where users can practice reading would be avaliable.
-The page would include a clickable deck which randomly lays three cards to be flipped an interpreted.
+    With more time, a new page where users can practice reading would be created.
+This page would include a clickable deck which randomly lays three cards to be flipped and interpreted.
 * #### Buying page for Tarot Decks
     Once ready a shop-front will be added where users can buy their first deck to practice with.
 * #### Expanded Mentors Map
-    When avaliable, mentors from across the globe will be added to the map API
+    When available, mentors from across the globe will be added to the map API

 ## Technologies Used
 * [HTML5](https://html.spec.whatwg.org/multipage/) - To create the structure of the page.
 * [CSS3](https://www.w3.org/Style/CSS/Overview.en.html) - Used to style the website.
 * [Bootstrap v4.5.0](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - This framework was used to create a responsive mobile-first design along with some components such as the navbar and accordion.
-* [JavaScript](https://www.javascript.com/) - Inculded with Bootstrap libraries to give components functionality, also used to code dark-mode.js and classes-map.js.
+* [JavaScript](https://www.javascript.com/) - Included with Bootstrap libraries to give components functionality, also used to code dark-mode.js and classes-map.js.
-* [jQuery](https://jquery.com/) - Included with Bootstrap, also used to code find-cars.js, show-card-details.js and generate-deck.js (along with some vanilla javascript)
+* [jQuery](https://jquery.com/) - Included with Bootstrap, also used to code find-cars.js, show-card-details.js and generate-deck.js (along with some vanilla JavaScript)
 * [Git](https://git-scm.com/) - Used for version control and tracking changes to the code whilst in development.
 * [GitHub Pages](https://pages.github.com/) - Used to deploy the website.
 * [Google Fonts](https://fonts.google.com/) - Used for website fonts [Cinzel](https://fonts.google.com/specimen/cinzel) for headings and [Montserrat](https://fonts.google.com/specimen/Montserrat) for content text.
 * [Font Awesome](https://fo*ntawesome.com/) - This library provided the Icons used across the site.
-* [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - Key for testing respon
+* [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - Key for testing responsive design.
 * [Autoprefixer](https://autoprefixer.github.io/) - Used to prefix the css file so that transitions would work across different browsers

 ## Testing